openai/swarm/README.md

 ![Swarm Logo](assets/logo.png)

-# Swarm (experimental)
+# Swarm (experimental sample)

 An ergonomic, lightweight multi-agent orchestration framework.

 > [!WARNING]
-> Swarm is currently an experimental framework intended to explore ergonomic interfaces for multi-agent systems.
+> Swarm is currently an experimental sample framework intended to explore ergonomic interfaces for multi-agent systems.
 It is not intended to be used in production, and therefore has no official support.
 (This also means we will not be reviewing PRs or issues!)
+>
+> The primary goal of Swarm is to showcase the handoff & routines patterns explored in the [Orchestrating Agents: Handoffs & Routines](https://cookbook.openai.com/examples/orchestrating_agents) cookbook.
+It is not meant as a standalone library, and is primarily for educational purposes.

 ## Install